DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 [There is indeed the nest of spirits among that group of building.
 However there are no signs of spirits themselves.
-It would seem that about two years ago they moved to a another place.]
+Apparently they moved to a another place around two years ago.]

 _TL TODO:_ Second sentence refer to spirits as `肝心の聖霊族` and it is unclear how to interpret `肝心の`